vesper-truong/vietnamese-musicians/README.md

   1. What is the most productive period of the musicians' song-writing career in the golden days of Vietnamese music from 1945 to 1975?
   2. Between 1945 and 1975, were there any changes in the topics of the songs written in their most productive period compared to those written in the period before that?

 Besides the two main questions, I also have a hypothesis that their most productive period commenced around 1956, which is the year when Sai Gon (now Ho Chi Minh City) welcomed an influx of migrants from the North of Vietnam.
 Among those migrants were elite artists and middle-class people who contributed to the diverse picture of the art and entertainment industry in the South of Vietnam.
 Hypothetically, I believe that the newcomers from the North created a higher demand for entertainment products in general and music in particular.
 There is also a chance that the Northern elite artists encouraged the dissemination of the culture of listening to music.
 If the results of my research indicate that the most productive period of the three musicians correlated with this great migration of Northern Vietnamese people, it will be interesting to do a network analysis to study about the connections between musicians, artists, singers, intellectuals, record companies, music bar owners, and middle and upper-class people in Sai Gon around the year 1956.
-Doing so would hopefully result in a better understanding of the cultural life in Sai Gon before Vietnam gained its independence from the U.S.A in 1975.
+Doing so would hopefully result in a better understanding of the cultural life in Sai Gon before Vietnam defeated the US Army to unite its northen and southern parts in 1975.

 **2. Data collection**